-In the past few years, more and more Americans have been going meatless and adopting vegan
+In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 While it’s difficult to pinpoint the exact number of vegans and vegetarians in the world today, a look at the search queries ‘vegan’ and ‘vegetarian’ in Google Trends is indicative of the fact that both diets, but especially veganism, have been gaining a massive amount of popularity over the last decade.

 One debate you might hear often is about the benefits and consequences of a vegan vs. a vegetarian diet.
 Which is better – for our health, animals and the environment?